-One curious thing about Thai tea is that, while Stateside restaurants serve it up fancy and all, it’s considered street food in Thailand.
-You can easily find a street stall in Bangkok that offers this drink.
-The tea is usually poured in a plastic bag.
-A straw is then stuck at the open end of the bag before that end is tied.
-Afterwards, you can walk around sipping your iced tea.
+One curious thing about Thai tea is that it’s considered street food in Thailand.
+In US restaurants, you can expect Thai tea to come as fancy.
+You can easily find a street stall in Bangkok offering this drink.
+The vendor usually pours tea in a plastic bag.
+Then they stick a straw at the open end of the bag before tying that end.
+Afterward, you can walk around sipping your iced tea.

 Here in the US, if you want Thai tea, you can simply drop by a restaurant that serves Thai food and order the drink.
 At Asian Mint and EnjoyMint, we have our own delicious blend.

 Can you make Thai tea at home?
 Of course, you can.
 You can find plenty of Thai tea recipes online.
 Basically, you just need to brew black tea with spices like star anise and tamarind seed.
 If you can’t find them, lemon and mint will do.
 Let the tea steep, and then strain it with cheesecloth so you can have just the liquid in your glass.
 After that, you can pour your tea in a glass filled with crushed ice.
 Then you can make it creamy with either evaporated milk, condensed milk, half-and-half, or even coconut milk.
 Whether you add sugar to your drink is entirely up to you.

 So there you have it.
 Happy National Tea Day, and we hope you enjoy it with a glass of refreshing Thai tea.
 Remember, if you can’t make it at home, you can always drop by Asian Mint.